andreposman/aircnc/README.md

 ## Installation and Usage

-This is the "main" README of the repo, to see the  `backend`, `frontend` or `mobile`.
-Please refer to their README, inside each folder.
+This is the "main" README of the repo, to take a look at the specific instructions of the `backend`, `frontend` or `mobile`, go to the respective folders.

 ## Contributing
 This is a free open-source project.
 Which means that pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.